JavaScript Timers. Here’s Everything You Need To Know

 Posted by TotalDC

 What are JavaScript timers?
-A timer is a function that lets you to execute a function at a particular time.
+A timer is a function that lets you execute a function at a particular time.

-In JavaScript there are two timer functions – setTimeout() and setInterval().
+In JavaScript, there are two timer functions – setTimeout() and setInterval().
 Let’s continue our JavaScript series and learn everything you need to know about timers in JavaScript.

 How To Execute Code After Delay In JavaScript